emmajanedrews/base-template/_posts/2017-07-20-what-do-the-latest-numbers-say-about-our-waterfront-market.md

 On the vacant land side, there have been no sales so far this year.
 Last year, there were two.
 However, there is one sale pending and 11 active vacants on the market, of which the median price is $395,000.

-**On Echo Lake and Lake Blaine, there have been no vacant land or residential sales,** and last year there weren’t any sales in either of these two categories either.
+**On Echo Lake and Lake Blaine, there have been no vacant land or residential sales,** and last year there weren’t any sales in either of these two categories.
 There are two pending residential sales—one on Echo Lake and one on Lake Blaine.
 There are 15 residential homes active on the market and 11 vacant lots for sale.
 The median price is $1 million for residential homes and $500,000 for vacant lands.
 There are also a couple cabin properties for sale on Deer Island inside Echo Lake.

 Heading over to the “West Lakes”—Ashley Lake, Bitterroot Lake, and McGregor Lake—**there have been seven residential sales so far this year:** two on Mcgregor, three on Bitterroot, and two on Ashley.
 Last year, there were two total residential sales encompassing this area, so this year has seen quite an uptick.
 There are two pending sales in the West Lakes—one on Ashley and one on Bitterroot.
 There are also 23 active homes for sale with a median price of $710,000.